torrust/torrust-documentation/docs/installation.md

 # Installation
+__NOTE: The Torrust tracker works independently, but if you want to host the torrent index, you need to connect to a Torrust tracker.__

 This guide walks you through how to install Torrust on a Linux system.
 Make sure you have the prerequisites installed, before going to the next steps.
 > We'll be installing Torrust in `/opt/torrust`, change the paths in the steps according to your own install location.